Shrit1401/Daydream/Readme.md

 - **Mood intensity**
 - **Emotional trends over time**

-These insights feed into the summaries and stories.
+These insights are woven into both the reflections and the final story.
-If your week was anxious but ended on a hopeful note, the tone reflects that naturally.

 ### 5. Mood Graphs & Visual Insights